 A statewide fire threat map was adopted by the CPUC to delineate the boundaries to identify, evaluate and potentially adopt stricter fire-safety regulations that apply to overhead power lines located within those boundaries.
-(See Map 1 on Page 19.)
-An overlay of the CPUC Fire-Threat Map of Lompoc Electric's service territory was created by Lompoc Electric to identify wildfire safety risks.
-(See Map 2 on page 20.)
-Only 1.15% of Lompoc Electric's overhead distribution lines are in the CPUC Tier 2 HFTD.
-Of Lompoc Electric's 15,181 customers, less than 1% are in the HFTD.
+An overlay of this map of Lompoc Electric's service territory and overhead transmission lines coming into the City was created to identify wildfire safety risks.
+(See Maps 1 and 2 on pages 19 and 20).
+Only 1.21% of Lompoc Electric's overhead distribution lines are in the CPUC Fire-Threat Map Tier 2 HFTD.
+Of Lompoc Electric's 15,263 customers, less than 1% are in the HFTD.
 No critical facilities are located in this area.